The more one leans towards ego, the further one is from mastery.

 Play the Student

-A famous Hollywood star once explained to a room full of aspiring drama students, his role as a supporting actor: make the best possible movie.
+A famous actor once explained to a room full of aspiring drama students, his role as a supporting actor: make the best possible movie.
 He cannot allow his ego to interfere, he must pull back and allow the lead actor to shine.
 If he outshines the star, he may steal the scene, but the movie itself will suffer for it.
 When it is his turn to lead, he knows to step forward — as he has spent his time supporting from behind.
 This skill has served his career well.

 I have played student more often than I have played master, and my life has been richer for it.
 Even an insect has something to teach, it may be minute, but it may add texture to our understanding, challenge our perspective, or it may just confirm our suspicions.
 Sometimes the lesson comes in less apparent ways, as a cautionary tale of what not to do and how not to behave.
 Maybe the lesson is in how someone presents the information; their information could be wrong but they are a great teacher, or speaker, or manipulator.
 Maybe allowing them to teach gives them the confidence they need to prepare more, to teach better.